xanderdeseyn/poker-tools/README.md

 2. Removed the Array subclassing since this is not yet widely supported.
 3. Exposed another utility function `calculateWinner([cardgroups], board)`.

+*Only Texas Hold'em is supported.*

+What can you do with this library:

+- Calculate equities of hands given a board (optional)
+- Calculate the winner of a set of hands given a board (optional)

 Example code:

 ```js